 - Visit https://control.akamai.com/ and log in.

-- In the control center menu, under WEB & DATA CENTER SECURITY, select Security Configuration.
+- In Control Center, under WEB & DATA CENTER SECURITY, click Security Configuration.

-- Open the security configuration for which you want SIEM data.
+- Open the security configuration for which you want to collect SIEM data.

 - Click the Advanced Settings tab and expand the SIEM Integration section.

 - In Allow data collection for SIEM, click Yes.